 Underlying Asset Meaning

-The underlying asset is defined as the asset on which the financial instruments such as derivatives are based and the value of the underlying asset is indirectly or directly related to the contracts of the derivatives.
+The underlying asset is defined as the asset on which the financial instruments are based, and the value or changes in the value of which leads to the fluctuation in the value of these instruments.
+In short, the underlying asset’s value is indirectly or directly related to the contracts of the derivatives.

 #1 – Financial Claims or Stocks

-The stock is defined as the financial claim which represents proportionate ownership of the investor or holder towards the earnings and overall assets of the issuing business.
+The stock is defined as the financial claim representing proportionate ownership of the investor or holder towards the earnings and overall assets of the issuing business.
 Stocks can be bifurcated into common and preferred stocks.
-Stocks are primarily issued with the intent of raising finance to fund business operations or high -growth projects.
+Stocks are primarily issued to raise finance to fund business operationsBusiness OperationsBusiness operations refer to all those activities that the employees undertake within an organizational setup daily to produce goods and services for accomplishing the company's goals like profit generation. or high -growth projects.

 #2 – Debt Securities or Bonds

-Bond is defined as the financial instrument that gives fixed interest payments to the holder.
+A bond is a financial instrumentFinancial InstrumentFinancial instruments are certain contracts or documents that act as financial assets such as debentures and bonds, receivables, cash deposits, bank balances, swaps, cap, futures, shares, bills of exchange, forwards, FRA or forward rate agreement, etc. to one organization and as a liability to another organization and are solely taken into use for trading purposes. that gives fixed interest payments to the holder.
 Corporations and government institutions issue bonds to raise finance with the intent to fund business projects or government projects.
 The holder of such instruments is termed as creditors of debt.

 #3 – Exchange Traded Funds